pywirrarika/naki/README.md

 **Scientific Papers**

-- Cardenas, R. & Zeman, D. [A Morphological Analyzer for Shipibo-Konibo](https://aclanthology.info/papers/W18-5815/w18-5815).
+- Cardenas, R. & Zeman, D. (2018) [A Morphological Analyzer for Shipibo-Konibo](https://aclanthology.info/papers/W18-5815/w18-5815).
 Proceedings of the Fifteenth Workshop on Computational Research in Phonetics, Phonology, and Morphology (pp. 131-139).

+- Moeller, S., & Hulden, M. (2018).
+[Automatic Glossing in a Low-Resource Setting for Language Documentation](http://www.aclweb.org/anthology/W18-4809).
+In Proceedings of the Workshop on Computational Modeling of Polysynthetic Languages (pp. 84-93).

 - Moeller, S., Kazeminejad, G., Cowell, A., & Hulden, M. (2018).
 [A Neural Morphological Analyzer for Arapaho Verbs Learned from a Finite State Transducer](http://www.aclweb.org/anthology/W18-4802).
 In Proceedings of the Workshop on Computational Modeling of Polysynthetic Languages (pp. 12-20).